Unicode subscripts and superscripts: Latin, Greek, Cyrillic, and IPA tables

+Cyrillic modifier characters are intended for use in Cyrillic text.

-Many of the Cyrillic characters were added to Unicode 15, in the Cyrillic Extended-D block, and published in 2022.
-Most were added to the free Gentium Plus and Andika fonts with version 6.2 in February 2023.
+Superscript and subscript ё, ї, й, ў etc. are handled with diacritics, 𞀵̈ 𞁌̈ 𞀸̆ 𞁁̆ etc. Many of the Cyrillic characters were added to the Cyrillic Extended-D block, which was added to the free Gentium and Andika fonts with version 6.2 in February 2023.

 See also small caps in Unicode.

-The Latin Extended-F block was created for superscript IPA letters.
-They were added to the free Gentium Plus and Andika fonts with version 6.2 in February 2023.
+The Latin Extended-F block was created for the remaining superscript IPA letters.
+They are supported by the free Gentium and Andika fonts.
+Additional superscript characters for historical and para-IPA letters are scheduled to be released with version 18 of the Unicode Standard in 2026.

+Consonant letters

 The Unicode characters for superscript (modifier) IPA and extIPA consonant letters are as follows.
-Characters for sounds with secondary articulation are set off in parentheses and placed below the base letters:
+The entire Latin Extended-F block is dedicated to superscript IPA.
+Characters for sounds with secondary articulation are set off in parentheses and placed below the base letters.
+Asterisks mark superscript characters scheduled for release with Unicode 18 in 2026.